microsoft/terminal/doc/specs/#4191 - Formatted Copy/spec.md

 ### Settings option 2 - key binding argument

 a.
-Just like the the `trimWhitespace` argument you can add to the `copy` key binding, we could add one for text formatting.
+Just like the `trimWhitespace` argument you can add to the `copy` key binding, we could add one for text formatting.
 This would not change the right click behavior.

 `{"command": {"action": "copy", "keepFormatting": true}, "keys": "ctrl+a"}`